Alchemy Duskmourn: Top 10 Cards!

 Mothlight Processionist is super strong and has a very unique design that gives Convoke to every enchantment.
 To work at its best, it therefore needs creatures in play and Three Blind Mice is perfect for this purpose, allowing you to fill the board turn after turn and of course being an enchantment so it can be Convoked.

 Yes, because the mana saved for enchantments can be invested in creatures that will be provided indefinitely by Mothlight Processionist itself, guaranteeing a copy of itself for each enchantment that enters.
-Then the excess copies end up in the graveyard, but here nothing is wasted because the possible addition of black allows us to have Virtue of Persistence // Locthwain Scorn with a super discount, thus obtaining an indefinite amount of material to reanimate at each of our upkeeps.
+Then the excess copies end up in the graveyard, but here nothing is wasted because the possible addition of black allows us to have Virtue of Persistence with a super discount, thus obtaining an indefinite amount of material to reanimate at each of our upkeeps.

 Another must-have is Enduring Innocence, which can be cast via Convoke, provide card advantage, and help Convoke other enchantments by being a creature; just like a must-have is Dedicated Dollmaker for its combo with Three Blind Mice and Caretaker's Talent for value.